-The revenue cutter Seminole left port yesterday shortly after noon in response to orders received from the government on Tuesday, for a cruise along the South Carolina coast, off Cape Romaine, where a dangerous derelic; is floating.
-The cutter has orders to locate the derelict, which is in the path of coastwise shipping, and to destroy

-KILLED IN RAILROAD WRECK

-Brother of Lord Charles Beresford.
-Admiral in British Navy.

-Washington, December 26.-The state department today was officially advised by Henry B. Dyke, assistant solicitor of the Soo Line at Minneapo-You would do so, but you know it lis, of the death in a wreck on that road, December 23, of Delaval J. Beresford, brother of Lord Charles there tonight.
-It is found that With-Beresford, an admiral in the British notify the British ambassador with the view of having him advise relatives and direct disposition of the body.
-Secretary Root immediately notified the embassy officials who have cabled to England for instructions.
-The embassy officials also notified Lord Charles Beresford of his brother's death.

-AN ATTEMPT AT SUICIDE.
+The revenue cutter Seminole left port sponse to orders received from the government on Tuesday, for a cruise along the South Carolina coast, off Cape Romaine, where a dangerous derelict is floating.
+The cutter has orders to locate the derelict, which is in the path of coastwise shipping, and to destroy KILLED IN RAILROAD WRECK Brother of Lord Charles Beresford Admiral in British Navy.
+Washington, December 26.-The advised by Henry B. Dyke, assistant llis, of the death in a wreck on that road, December 23, of Delaval J. Beresford, brother of Lord Charles Beresford, an admiral in the British navy, and asking that the department will oure Piles, Eczema or any Itchi- notify the British ambassador with the view of having him advise relatives and direct disposition of the body.
+Secretary Root immediately notified the embassy officials who have cabled to England for instructions. .
+The embassy officials also notified Lord Charles Beresford of his AN ATTEMPT AT SUICIDE.